Cet1999/Cet1999.github.io/YetAnotherDay.md

 ### About this Project

-The game uses environmental storytelling to evoke emotional impact on players.
+Yet Another Day is a first person interactive storytelling game.
+The players play as a companion robot doing housework in an empty house repetitively, eventually discovering the fact that his owner, an old musician, has died months ago.
+The goal of the project is to evoke loneliness as an emotional impact on players.

-As the lead designer, I **designed all the gameplay and the narrative structure of the game**.
-I also **collaborated with the artist team to design and constructed the level of the game**.
+As the lead designer I designed all the gameplay and the narrative structure of the game.
+I also collaborated with the artist team to design and constructed the entire level of the game.

-As the lead programmer, I **developed major functionalities of the game with Unreal Blueprint and C++**, I also **constructed an in-engine pipeline for the artist team** so that they can add custom interactions to their model by just tagging their model, like "inspect", "Pickup", etc.

-As the animator I **did all the cut sceens and animations using Unreal Level Sequencer**
+Programming wise I developed all functionalities of the game, constructed an in-engine pipeline for the artist team so that they can add custom interactions features by just tagging their model, like “inspect”, “Pickup”, etc. In addition I completed all the cutscenes and animations using Unreal Level Sequencer

 ### Sample Pictures